BazingaOo/IMDB_/Sprint 4.md

 [Link to Project board](https://github.com/BazingaOo/IMDB_Clone/projects)

 [Link to Sprint4 deliverables](https://github.com/BazingaOo/IMDB_Clone.git) Note: The whole project is in the frontend and backend folders.
+# what we do
+## front end
+implement the actor, comment, write comment page
+## back end
+### For Comment model
+basic CURD for comment
+add a pagination to display comments for each movie
+add jwt middleware to the router
+### For Rating model
+basic CURD for rating
+add a function that could display the trending movie
+add a computing average socore function for each function
+add jwt middleware to the router
+### For Genre model
+basic CURD for genre
+add genre to the search result for each movie
+add jwt middleware to the router
 # How to run
 ## Install npm package
 ```